SyncLipMAE: Contrastive Masked Pretraining for Audio-Visual Talking-Face Representation: : Pretraining Objective and Architecture

 \subsection{Model Design}

-\paragraph{Two-Bypass Face-Aware Masking.} Each frame is processed by two masking \textit{bypasses}, and the visual encoder is invoked twice per iteration to consume the corresponding visible patches. \textbf{Bypass 1 (Uniform)} applies a random uniform mask hiding $75\%$ of patches, leaving the visible set $\mathcal{V}^{(1)}_t$ and visible patch tokens $\mathbf{P}^{\mathrm{vis},(1)}_t\!\in\!\mathbb{R}^{N_{\mathrm{vis}}\times D}$.
-We use the \textit{identity} prompt $\mathbf{z}^{\mathrm{id}}_t$ from this pass together with these visible patch tokens for decoding; the \textit{vocal/ambient} prompts from this pass are ignored. \textbf{Bypass 2 (Face-Preserving)} also masks $75\%$ of patches but retains facial regions with higher keep probability, forming $\mathcal{V}^{(2)}_t$.
-To suppress appearance leakage while preserving motion cues, we apply color/brightness/saturation perturbations on this view.
-We use the \textit{vocal-motion} and \textit{ambient-motion} prompts $\mathbf{z}^{\mathrm{voc}}_t,\mathbf{z}^{\mathrm{amb}}_t$ from this pass for decoding, while its visible patch tokens and identity prompt are ignored.
-In both passes the encoder consumes only visible patches.
-Before decoding, a learnable mask token is inserted at indices $\mathcal{M}^{(1)}_t$ (the complement of $\mathcal{V}^{(1)}_t$) to restore a length-$N_p$ sequence per frame, consistent with MAE.
+\paragraph{Two-Bypass Face-Aware Masking.} Each frame is encoded twice with different masking \textit{bypasses}. \textbf{Bypass 1 (Uniform)} applies a random $75\%$ mask, yielding visible indices $\mathcal{V}^{(1)}_t$ and tokens $\mathbf{P}^{\mathrm{vis},(1)}_t\!\in\!\mathbb{R}^{N_{\mathrm{vis}}\times D}$.
+We decode from these visible tokens and the \textit{identity} prompt $\mathbf{z}^{\mathrm{id}}_t$, discarding the \textit{vocal/ambient} prompts from this pass. \textbf{Bypass 2 (Face-Preserving)} also masks $75\%$ of patches but retains facial regions with higher probability, producing $\mathcal{V}^{(2)}_t$.
+To preserve motion while suppressing appearance leakage, we apply color/brightness/saturation perturbations and keep only the \textit{vocal-motion} and \textit{ambient-motion} prompts $\mathbf{z}^{\mathrm{voc}}_t,\mathbf{z}^{\mathrm{amb}}_t$ for decoding, discarding its visible patch tokens and identity prompt.
+In both passes the encoder consumes only visible patches; before decoding, we insert a learnable mask token at $\mathcal{M}^{(1)}_t$ (the complement of $\mathcal{V}^{(1)}_t$) to restore a length-$N_p$ sequence per frame, as in MAE.

 \paragraph{Visual Encoder and Prompt Tokens.} A ViT-style encoder applied to the visible patches outputs per-frame patch tokens (from Bypass 1) and three prompt tokens

 where $\mathbf{z}^{\mathrm{id}}_t$ is taken from Bypass 1 and $\mathbf{z}^{\mathrm{voc}}_t,\mathbf{z}^{\mathrm{amb}}_t$ from Bypass 2 as defined above.